a2s-institute/foundations_course/content/ros/ROS_Nodes_Topics_Messages/README.md

 ```
 rosnode list
 ```
-- Get more info. about a certain node:
+- Get more info about a certain node:
 ```
 rosnode info <node name>
 ```